anupammajhi/Uber-Supply-Demand-Gap-Case-Study/README.md

 6. Status of the request: The final status of the trip, that can be either completed, cancelled by the driver or no cars available

+Note: For this assignment, only the trips **to and from the airport** are being considered.

+**Data Cleaning and Preparation - Hints**

+1. Identify the data quality issues and clean the data so that you can use it for analysis.
+2. Ensure that the dates and time are in the proper format.
+Derive new variables which will be useful for analysis.

+## Results Expected

+1. Visually identify the most pressing problems for Uber.